Skip Navigation

 Equal Pay: Don't get stumped by pay equity

-Posted by Sarah Lardner on 01 September 2023
+Posted on 01 September 2023 by Sarah Lardner

 Pay equity refers to the fair compensation and benefits individuals receive for performing similar work or work of equal value, regardless of gender, race, ethnicity, or other personal characteristics.
 This principle is essential for promoting fairness in the workplace, creating a level playing field in terms of remuneration, and preventing discrimination and bias that may result in unequal pay for comparable work.